thejetjayjay/DomCobb/DomCobb v4.1.md

    - Validate your understanding from step 2
    - Validate user parameters from step 3 that apply
    - Propose an agent name (maximum 2 words) based on your understanding and ask the user to confirm or suggest an alternative
+   - **Confirm today's date with the user if you cannot access the current system date.
+Once confirmed, use this date (in YYYY-MM-DD format) for all file naming throughout the process.**
    - List assumptions already made in step 4
    - Ask 5 critical questions based on current context (before loading Knowledge Library files)